More to come! . . .

 Led by Nick Stevenson

-This ongoing intermediate to advanced class is for actors who are serious about acting and their training.
+This class is for actors who are serious about acting and their training.
 More advanced students may already be auditioning and working.
-In this course, actors will have the opportunity to refine the necessary skills for success by improving their on-camera acting technique, cold reading skills, and gaining greater ease in the audition environment.
-Through consistent work in front of the camera, actors learn how to make choices, evaluate their work and become more confident in the demands of the camera.
+In this course, actors will have the opportunity to refine the necessary skills for success by improving film acting technique, strengthening actor’s intuition, and gaining greater ease in the audition environment.
+Through consistent on-camera work, actors learn how to evaluate material and make choices.
+Scenes are filmed for playback and critique.
 Maximum of 10 students.
 Instructor approval required.
-Email headshot and resume to: email@example.com
+Email headshot and resume to: firstname.lastname@example.org

-Is your accent limiting your effective communication in your professional and personal relationships?
+Is your accent limiting effective communication in your professional and personal relationships?
 And for the actor, is your regional dialect keeping you from working?
-In our Accent Reduction Class, led by Certified Lessac Voice & Speech Trainer Mj Vandivier, you will learn a simple, proven methodology to modify accent usage, reduce unwanted regionalisms, and strengthen overall speech.
+In our Accent Reduction Class, you will learn a simple, proven methodology to modify accent usage, reduce unwanted regionalisms, and strengthen overall speech.
 Limited to 8 students.
-There is a $10 materials fee included in tuition.

 Led by Adam Roberts